sessions-marteau/sessions-marteau.github.io/music.md

 <!-- ## Some heading  -->

-Here are some links to music we love and is hard(ish) to find.
+Here are some links to music we love and are hard(ish) to find.

 ### Musique électronique